willi-kappler/mandel-rust/README.md

 - Clap: command line parsing
 - Time: timing each run
 - Num: complex numbers
+- Num_cpus: for the `--bench` flag, determine the total number of cpus
 - Scoped_threadpool: manual threading
 - Simple_parallel: using parallel for loop
 - Rayon: using recursive fork-join (divide-and-conquer) call